kena0ki/dddl/README.md

  - NOT NULL constraint

 ## SQL parser
-SQL syntax quite depends on DBMSs, so the create statement you have may or may not be valid for this library. <br>
+SQL syntax quite depends on DBMS products, so the create statement you have may or may not be valid for this library. <br>
-However this library basically comforms with [the ANSI standards](https://en.wikipedia.org/wiki/ISO/IEC_9075) since the parser part of this library has been translated and ported from the Rust project named [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs), which aims to comform with the standard, so hopefully the core part of your create statement (i.e. column definition) is valid for this library.
+However this library basically comforms with [the ANSI standards](https://en.wikipedia.org/wiki/ISO/IEC_9075) since the parser part of this library has been translated and ported from the Rust project named [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs), which aims to comform with the standards, so hopefully the core part of your create statement (i.e. column definition) is valid for this library.

 ## Lisence
 Apache License 2.0